LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

     ```
 </aside>

 On line 11 we use the `Scanner` object to read in a number.
 Here again we see the implications of Java being a strongly typed language.
-Notice that we must call the method `nextDouble`, because the variable `fahrenheit` was declared as a `Double`.
+Notice that we must call the method `nextDouble`, because the variable `fahrenheit` was declared as a `double`.

 As a consequence of Java's type system, `Scanner` must have a function that is guaranteed to return each kind of object it wants to be able to read.
 The compiler matches up these assignment statements and if you try to assign the results of a method call to the wrong kind of variable it will be flagged as an error.